New Patients 610-904-9274

 The Three Main Parts of a Dental Implant

-A dental implant restoration is typically made up of three main parts: the implant fixture, the abutment, and the artificial tooth or teeth.
-They are designed to work together to provide a natural looking and functional smile.
+A dental implant restoration typically consists of three main parts: the implant fixture, the abutment, and the artificial tooth or teeth.
+These parts are designed to work together to provide a natural-looking and functional smile.

 Implant Fixture

 An implant fixture is the base of an implant restoration.
-It must be surgically put in place in the jawbone by Dr. Petkevis.
-Most implants are made of titanium or a titanium alloy, which is a biocompatible material.
-This allows the implant to fuse with the jawbone during the process called osseointegration.
-Implant fixtures will replace the missing teeth roots to and provide a stable foundation for the artificial tooth or teeth.
-You will need anywhere from one to eight implants per arch depending on the extent of your tooth loss.
+Dr. Petkevis must surgically put it in place in the jawbone.
+Most implants are made of titanium or titanium alloy, a biocompatible material.
+This allows the implant to fuse with the jawbone during osseointegration.
+Implant fixtures will replace the missing teeth roots and provide a stable foundation for the artificial tooth or teeth.
+Depending on the extent of your tooth loss, you will need anywhere from one to eight implants per arch.

-There are a large range of dental implants available in terms of diameters and lengths.
-Since jaw sizes vary greatly, there must be a wide variety of implants sizes to accommodate varying sizes and shapes of jawbones.
+A large range of dental implants is available in terms of diameters and lengths.
+Since jaw sizes vary greatly, there must be a wide variety of implant sizes to accommodate varying sizes and shapes of jawbones.
 The diameter of an implant can range from as small as 3mm to as large as 7mm, while the length can vary from as short as 6mm to as long as 16mm or more.
-Dr. Petkevis will choose which size is best based on where the implants need to go, the quality and quantity of jawbone, and the number of teeth being replaced.
+Dr. Petkevis will choose the best size based on where the implants need to go, the quality and quantity of jawbone, and the number of teeth replaced.

 Abutment

 The abutment is simply the connector piece that attaches to the tops of the implants.
 It will sit above the gum line and help secure the dental restoration to the implants.
-The abutments will be custom made to fit your implants and dental restoration.
-There are many types of abutments that serve different purposes.
-The type of abutment you need will depend on the type of dental restoration you are getting.
+The abutments will be custom-made to fit your implants and dental restoration.
+Many types of abutments serve different purposes.
+The abutment you need will depend on the type of dental restoration you are getting.

 Artificial Tooth or Teeth

 The artificial tooth or teeth are simply your new dental restoration.
-This part is what is visible and will replace the crown portions of your missing teeth.
-We will create a dental crown, dental bridge, or denture that will match the size, shape, and color of your surrounding teeth.
-Your new smile will be completely natural looking.
+This part is visible and will replace the crown portions of your missing teeth.
+We will create a dental crown, bridge, or denture that matches the size, shape, and color of your surrounding teeth.
+Your new smile will be completely natural-looking.

 The Types of Dental Implants